-- 1. The respondent said a State Exchange is the source of insurance through a self-insured firm with firm size=1 (HP40). - 2.
+- 1. The respondent said a State Exchange is the source of insurance through a selfinsured firm with firm size=1 (HP40). - 2.
 The respondent said a State Exchange is the source of insurance not elsewhere reported (HX200/HX300). - 3.
-The respondents said the insurance was through a group, association, insurance company, insurance agent, HMO, or other private source and the respondent said 1 YES, STATE EXCHANGE COVERAGE to "Is this coverage through STATE EXCHANGE NAME?" either in the interview the insurance was first reported (HP50) or in Round 3/Round 5/Round 7 for insurance reported in an earlier round as non-Exchange coverage (OE40).
+The respondents said the insurance was through a group, association, insurance company, insurance agent, HMO, or other private source and the respondent said 1 YES, STATE EXCHANGE COVERAGE to "Is this coverage through STATE EXCHANGE NAME?" either in the interview the insurance was first reported (HP50) or in Panel 26 Round 3/Panel 24 Round 5/Round 7 from Panel 23 or Panel 24 for insurance reported in an earlier round as non-Exchange coverage (OE40).